HL7/fhir-gender-harmony/input/pagecontent/hl7v2genderharmony.md

 ### Backwards compatibility of GH artifacts

-` `In order to use these new segments in earlier versions of HL7 (before V2.9.1) the data exchange partners have to agree to support this functionality by pre-adopting this profile component as part of their data exchange agreement and specifications.
+In order to use these new segments in earlier versions of HL7 (before V2.9.1) the data exchange partners have to agree to support this functionality by pre-adopting this profile component as part of their data exchange agreement and specifications.

 #### GenderHarmony\_Component – ID: 2.16.840.1.113883.9.282

-This profile component can be used in ANY message structure in ANY version, when data about Gender Identity, Pronouns, Recorded Sex and Gender or Sexual Orientation and similar concepts need to be exchanged.
+This profile component can be used in ANY message structure in ANY version, when data about gender identity, pronouns, a recorded Sex or a recorded gender, or sexual orientation and similar concepts need to be exchanged.
+It also supports the exchange of any necessary Sex Parameter for Clinical Use for the patient.

 #### Details for implementation